Choc Mint Protein Balls

 Notes

-1. Protein powder – I used plant-based protein powder in this recipe for a vegan option, but whey or egg white protein powder should also work.
-Since these are chocolate protein balls, I use a chocolate flavored protein.
-But you could use another neutral flavor, like vanilla.
-Unflavored protein powder will also work, but you may want to slightly increase the raw cacao powder and brown rice syrup in the recipe to taste.
+1. Protein powder – I use a plant-based protein powder in this recipe to keep it vegan, but whey or egg white protein powder should also work.
+Since these are chocolate protein balls, I use a chocolate-flavored powder.
+You could also use a neutral flavor like vanilla.
+Unflavored protein powder works too, though you may want to slightly increase the raw cacao powder and brown rice syrup to balance the flavor.

-2. Oat flour – You can buy oat flour, but it’s cheaper to make your own by blending rolled oats in a blender or food processor until it turns into a flour consistency.
+2. Oat flour – You can buy oat flour, but it’s usually cheaper to make your own.
+Just blend rolled oats in a blender or food processor until they reach a fine, flour-like consistency.
+If you need to keep the recipe strictly gluten free, use certified gluten-free oats.

-4. Tahini – I used tahini in this recipe to keep the protein balls nut free.
-However, you could substitute a neutral tasting nut butter like almond butter or cashew butter.
+4. Tahini – I use tahini to keep the recipe nut free.
+If you are not avoiding nuts, you can substitute a neutral-tasting nut butter like almond or cashew butter.

-6. Storage – Store the protein balls in an airtight container in the fridge for up to 3 days, or you can freeze them.
-You can eat them straight from the freezer or let them soften slightly at room temperature a few minutes before serving.
+6. Storage – Store the protein balls in an airtight container in the fridge for up to 3 days.
+They also freeze well.
+You can enjoy them straight from the freezer or let them soften slightly at room temperature before serving.

 Lilian Dikmans